 Along with regular evangelization work in the center of Split (sometimes in cooperation with other evangelical congregations), the production of Christian literature (devotionals etc.) was an important part of the work in Croatia.
 Particularly this literature was treasured and used far beyond the bounds of the Church and the country.
 Also, Peter and Heidi Zunic made contact with a nearby orphan's home, and they regularly organized activities for children and youth, such as games, football tournaments, excursions, movies, discussions, etc.

 Still, in an environment that is almost exclusively Roman Catholic, missionary work was very difficult.
 Time and again, people who found themselves in personal emergencies opened themselves to dialogues with the Methodists and demonstrated a basic openness toward God, but turned away when they discovered that they were dealing with a Protestant church.
 Or they joined the UMC for a while – until they were able to stand on their own feet again and moved on.
 This mixture of much seed and small crop, hopes and disappointments, led to the fact that the work, in spite of the tireless efforts of the leaders, remained small.

 After many conversations it was finally decided to discontinue the congregational work of Split UMC in October 2010.
-While there are some specific plans in regard to the future literature work and internet presence, which will have to be achieved step by step, there is no official congregational work in Croatia anymore.
+There is, therefore, no official United Methodist congregational work in Croatia anymore.

 Population: 4.15 millions